Wondering "can I do estate planning online?" Here is what you need to know if you are considering whether to use online estate planning tools.

 To authorize your estate plan, you will need to sign the documents, and your state’s laws may require that you sign in front of a notary.
 Be sure to safely store any of your estate planning documents once they are executed.

 Estate planning software can help you create a basic estate plan quickly and at a reasonable price.
 Online programs are particularly helpful for those with simple estate planning needs.
-But with a larger or more complicated estate, an online software program probably won’t fully address all of your estate planning needs.
+But with a larger or more complicated estate, doing your own online estate planning probably won’t fully address all of your estate planning needs.

 Before you decide to pursue a do-it-yourself option, consider your financial circumstances and the components you want to include in your estate plan.
 Whether you choose the digital route or hire an estate planning attorney, it is essential to create an estate plan to ensure your wishes are followed and your legacy is protected.